ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual.md

 -   Job scheduler can only be controlled by the SYS user.

--   After changing the value of the JOB_THREAD_COUNT property, restart the server.
+-   After changing the value of the JOB_THREAD_COUNT property, restart the Altibase server.

 ##### Example